 This Hot Spinach and Artichoke Dip is a perennial favorite!
 It’s a perfect party appetizer or game day treat.
 I recently served it to my book club and it was decimated!
-Seriously!!!
+Seriously, it’s crazy delicious!!!

 A few years ago it seems like there weren’t many options when it came to spinach dip.
-Fast forward a few decades and there are many versions of this appetizer including my Spinach Artichoke Dip.
+Fast forward a few decades and there are many versions of this appetizer including my Spinach Artichoke Dip Recipe.

 Hot Spinach and Artichoke Dip

 It was way back in the early ’80s when I had my first taste of a hot artichoke dip.
-Our hostess wouldn’t reveal the ingredients but had us sample her creation and try to guess the mystery recipe.
-Fast forward a few decades and there are many versions of this appetizer including this Hot Spinach and Artichoke Dip.
-It still contains the key components of that original dip: artichokes, Parmesan cheese, and mayonnaise.
+Our hostess wouldn’t reveal the ingredients but had us sample her creation and try to guess the mystery recipe, which was artichokes!
+This version still contains the key components of that original dip: artichokes, Parmesan cheese, and mayonnaise.
+But this one has a few secret ingredients that push the flavor over the top!
+It’s no ordinary spinach dip.

 I took this spinach and artichoke dip to a holiday gathering, and the biggest fan was Mr. Skinny Chick.
 He hovered over the dish and wouldn’t let me toss any dregs that remained in the dish.
-He was thrilled to have his own little appy for the next few nights before dinner.
+He was thrilled to have his own little appetizer for the next few nights before dinner.
 Sometimes he’s SO easy to please.
+Then I made it for my book club this December.
+My group of friends (and serious taste testers) recognized this was no ordinary spinach artichoke dip.
+Read on to hear my additons!

-My version is amped up with red pepper flakes, garlic powder, Worcestershire sauce and some shredded Mozzarella for a little gooey cheese action.
-Plus, cream cheese is added to the usual mayonnaise to add another dimension.
+My version of spinach dip is amped up with red pepper flakes, garlic powder, Worcestershire sauce and some shredded Mozzarella for a little gooey cheese action.
+Plus, cream cheese is added to the usual mayonnaise to add another creamy dimension.

 As with many spinach dip recipes, a box of frozen chopped spinach is used.
 It must be defrosted, then squeezed very dry.
 I used to use a potato ricer, but the head dishwasher complained about cleaning it.
 Now I’ll press it into a colander, then finish squeezing out any excess liquid with my clean hands.